mikedilger/chorus/docs/CONFIG.md

 Default is Info

-### dont_ip_block
+### enable_ip_blocking

+Whether to block incoming connections based on recent prior behavior

 Chorus normally blocks IP addresses for a short period preventing quick reconnections, and for a longer period if the previous connection ended in some error condition.

-By setting this variable to true, it will allow all connections.
+By setting this variable to false, it will allow all connections, incluing poorly behaving clients that reconnect over and over in a tight loop.

+Default is true

+### minimum_ban_seconds

+Number of seconds to ban an IP address after disconnection.

+Enforcing this minimum ban prevents clients from immediately reconnecting which can cause tight loops.

+Only relevant if enable_ip_blocking is true.

+Default is 1

+### timeout_seconds

+Number of seconds beyond which chorus times out a client that has no open subscriptions.

-Default is false.
+Default is 30